gfhejun/react-demos/README.md

 tabselector : how to build a tab selector.

-router : how to use react-router.But there are some BUG in it.
+router : how to use react-router.